-But, like any dietary change, whether you’re going gluten-free, carb-free, rhubarb-free, or Skittle-free, there are adjustments to make and new worlds to conquer in the kitchen.
+But, like any dietary change, whether you’re going gluten-free, sugar-free, rhubarb-free, or Skittle-free, there are adjustments to make and new worlds to conquer in the kitchen.

 It’s challenges like these that make very creative and talented people come up with new recipes like this one.

 No, I’m not one of them (that’s what I want to be when I grow up).
-The only credit I can take for this recipe is that my fingers typed the words in Google search.
-And. . .I clicked the mouse.
-Ugh.
-I’m such a wannabee!
+The only credit I can take for this recipe is that my fingers typed the words in Google search. . .and. . .I clicked the mouse.

 The real credit goes to Lisa over at The Prudent Wife.
-These cookies are grain-free and made with simple, safe ingredients.
+These cookies are grain-free and made with simple, allergy-friendly ingredients.

 Oh, one more note.
-I label these as nut-free, even with coconut oil in them, because technically coconuts aren’t nuts.
-Confused?
+These cookies are nut-free, even with coconut oil in them, because technically coconuts aren’t nuts.